Dog-Related Public Health Crises

-Aboriginal communities have expressed serious public health concerns1 regarding out-of-control dog populations.
+Indigenous communities have expressed serious public health concerns regarding out-of-control dog populations.
 Dog overpopulation negatively impacts community public health through dog bites, pack aggression, mauling deaths, zoonotic disease transmission2, and animal suffering.
 Neglecting dog populations and their derivative problems has a negative psychological impact on children and is linked to subsequent violent offences within a community3.
-Aboriginal communities should not be held hostage by dogs and children should not have to suffer bite wounds or mauling deaths from dogs at rates over 100 times above the rest of Canada.
-These dog-related public health crises are a direct result of the lack of veterinary infrastructure services to our communities.
+Indigenous communities should not be held hostage by dogs; and children should not have to suffer bite wounds or mauling deaths from dogs at rates over 100 times higher than the rest of Canada.
+These dog-related public health crises are a direct result of the lack of veterinary infrastructure services to Indgenous communities.

-Dogs are still the primary source of rabies infection in Aboriginal communities.
+Dogs are still the primary source of rabies infection in Indigenous communities.
 Each community’s dog population forms a barrier between its citizens and rabies infected wildlife.
 If 70% or more of a community’s dogs are vaccinated against rabies, the community will be protected from a rabies outbreak.
-Aboriginal communities currently do not meet the 70% dog vaccination target for community protection but non-native communities do.
+Indigenous communities do not meet the 70% dog vaccination target for community protection but non-native communities do.
 This is because:

-Translating the above government rhetoric, Aboriginal communities are left exposed to recurrent rabies outbreaks simply because provincial and federal Canadian governments do not want to provide funds for remote First Nation community access to veterinary services.
-When will there be consistent vaccination programs to prevent rabies-related public health crises for Aboriginal people?
-Rabies is a preventable catastrophe waiting to happen ...... again.
+Translating the above government rhetoric, Indigenous communities are left exposed to recurrent rabies outbreaks [and other diseases from dogs] simply because provincial, terrtorial and federal governments do not want to provide funds for remote First Nation community access to veterinary services.
+When will there be consistent vaccination programs to prevent rabies-related public health crises for Indigenous Peoples?
+Rabies is a preventable public health crisis waiting to happen ...... again.

 2. Zoonotic diseases are diseases that can be spread from wild or domestic animals to people.